Second homology of generalized periplectic Lie superalgebras: Generalized Periplectic Lie Superalgebras

-We assume in addition that $R$ is equipped with a superinvolution\footnote{The superinvolutions on the matrix superalgebra $\mathrm{M}_{m|n}(\Bbbk)$ over a field $\Bbbk$ of characteristic not $2$ were classified in \cite{Racine1998}.
+We assume in addition that $R$ is equipped with a superinvolution\footnote{The superinvolutions on the matrix superalgebra $\mathrm{M}_{m|n}(\Bbbk)$ over a field $\Bbbk$ of characteristic not $2$ are classified in \cite{Racine1998}.
 A superinvolution on $\mathrm{M}_{m|n}(\Bbbk)$ may not exist.
-Whenever it exists, a superinvolution on $\mathrm{M}_{m|n}(\Bbbk)$ is equivalent to either a periplectic superinvolution or an orthosymplectic superinvolution.
+Whenever it exists, a superinvolution on $\mathrm{M}_{m|n}(\Bbbk)$ is equivalent to either a periplectic superinvolution or an ortho-symplectic superinvolution.
 This motivates us to define the periplectic superinvolution on $\mathrm{M}_{m|m}(R)$ here.} ${}^-:R\rightarrow R$ that is a $\Bbbk$-linear map satisfying

-for homogeneous $a,b\in R$.
+for $a,b\in R$.
 This further gives rise to a periplectic superinvolution on the associative superalgebra $\mathrm{M}_{m|m}(R)$ defined by

 where $A,B,C,D$ are $m\times m$-matrices with entries in $R$, $\rho:R\rightarrow R$ is the $\Bbbk$-linear map defined by